5 Best Gutter Guard Companies in Auburn, AL

 • Micro-mesh guards have even smaller holes than mesh guards and allow even less debris through than mesh.
 They are extremely effective.
 Micro-mesh guards cost roughly $5.11 per linear foot.

-• Surface tension guards, also called reverse curve guards, use surface tension to allow water to flow into gutters while debris slides off.
-Generally, they will be visible from the ground.
+• Surface tension guards, also called reverse curve guards, use surface tension to let water flow into your gutters while debris slides off.
+Normally, they can be seen from the ground.
 On average, you can expect to pay $3.13 per linear foot for surface tension guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.